-Religious Studies provides an opportunity for students to learn about the diversity of beliefs and cultures that exist in our world.
-Throughout the course, students can express their own views on religious, moral and social issues.
-It is a highly versatile course and many students have progressed onto the following careers; Teaching, Medicine, Social Work, Nursing, Public Services Sector, Law, to name just a few.
+It is a highly versatile course, and many students have progressed onto the following careers: Teaching, Medicine, Social Work, Nursing, Public Services Sector, Law, to name just a few.
 The subject enables students to improve their literacy skills through discussions and debates, reading and writing.
-Pupils are given the opportunity to consider arguments for and against modern ethical issues such as, environmentalism, evolution, abortion, euthanasia, discrimination, poverty, just war, the death penalty and sexual ethics.
+Pupils are given the opportunity to consider arguments for and against modern philosophical and ethical issues such as, sexual ethics, medical ethics, environmentalism, Human Rights, War, life after death and the death penalty.